Physicist91/resume/README.md

 1. cleaned data to create prompts and answers
 2. chunked and embedded data for RAG

 To load data into the vector DB, we create a QDrant connector by inheriting from Bytewax DynamicSink.
+Since there are two different outputs (unindexed data for the training/fine-tuning and vector data for the RAG inference), we subclass the Bytewax StatelessSinkPartition to create custom stateless worker/partition for each output type.

 The streaming pipeline can be deployed to GCP and we can use the freemium serverless version of Qdrant for the vector DB.
 This would need `qdrant-client`: https://github.com/qdrant/qdrant-client.